Ketamine and Alcohol: The Honest Answer From Your Doctor

 This is a separate category and deserves an explicit comment.

-Ketamine is being studied as a treatment for alcohol-use disorder itself — not just depression comorbid with heavy drinking.
-The early results are promising, and at experienced research centers, ketamine-assisted therapy for AUD has shown real reductions in drinking relative to placebo.
+Ketamine is being studied as a treatment for alcohol-use disorder itself, not just depression comorbid with heavy drinking.
+The early results are promising, and at experienced research centers, ketamine-assisted therapy for AUD has shown real reductions in drinking relative to placebo (Dakwar et al., 2020, Am J Psychiatry).

 If you are not sure whether you have AUD, a clean self-assessment tool is the AUDIT-C. Search "AUDIT-C alcohol screening."
 A score of 4 or more in men, or 3 or more in women, warrants a conversation.